Providing Reception Services

 Task Responsible Person Time Notes

-Wipe down reception desk and counters Receptionist Start of the day Use a disinfectant spray or wipes.
+Wipe down the reception desk and counters Receptionist Start of the day Use a disinfectant spray or wipes.

 Sweep and mop the floor Receptionist After closing Ensure the is dry before opening the clinic.